szstonelee/gointernal/errInErr.md

 # error dealing

-In Golang, we need deal with error when it may occur.
+In Golang, we need deal with error because it may occurs, i.e. err != nil.

-In the above example, when we first call Fprintf(), it returns err
+In the above example, when we first call Fprintf(), it returns err.

-Then the code check err, and if it not nil, output the info to os.Stderr.
+the following code checks err, and if it is not nil, output the info to os.Stderr.

-But the interesting things is, if Fprintf() in the error handling block retturns error, what can we do?
+But the interesting things is, if Fprintf() in the error handling block returns error, what can we do?

-It is like the for-ever recursive game.
+If we code for that, it is like the for-ever recursive game.

 Someone would say,